The xx, Alsterdorfer Sporthalle, Hamburg, Germany

 Another pleasant surprise is Jamie xx’s ‘Loud Places’ that closes the main set.
 They encore with ‘On Hold’, ‘Intro’ and ‘Angels’.
-It still seems far too short, which I mean very much as a compliment, as they still play twenty songs and well over an hour and a half.
+It still seems far too short, which I mean very much as a compliment, as they still play twenty songs and for well over an hour and a half.

 The festival merry-go-round and Electric Picnic beckons.
 On this evidence, it’ll be a cake walk for them.
 The pleasure will be all ours.

 A Violent Noise